 Chapter 1: Introduction An overview of the plan purpose, enabling legislation, format, and process.
-1-1 Chapter 2: Issues and Opportunities An overview of a SWOT Analysis for the city, a summary of public input throughout the planning process, and an assessment of demogra and trends.
-Chapter 3: Housing .
-3-1 Chapter 4: Transportation ng S Chapter 5: Utilities and Community Facilities A compilation of the goals, objectives, policies, recommendations and applicable programs related to utilities and community facilities.
-An inventory and assessment of utilities and community facilities such as wastewater, stormwater management, water supply, solid waste disposal, recycling facilities, parks, telecommunication facilities, power-generating plants and transmission lines, health and child care facilities police, fire and rescue facilities, libraries, schools and other governmental facilities.
-Chapter 6: Agricultural, Natural and Cultural Resources 6-1
+1-1 Chapter 2: Issues and Opportunities An overview of a SWOT Analysis for the city, a summary of public input throughout the planning process, and an assessment of demographics and trends.
+2-1 Chapter 3: Housing 3-' Chapter 4: Transportation A compilation of the goals, objectives, policies, recommendations and applicable programs related to transportation.
+An assessment of existing transportation facilities including highways, transit, systems for persons with disabilities, bicycles, walking, railroads, air transportation, trucking and water transportation.
+4-1 Chapter 5: Utilities and Community Facilities A compilation of the goals, objectives, policies, recommendations and applicable programs related to utilities and community facilities.
+An inventory and assessment of utilities and community facilities such as wastewater, stormwater management, water supply, solid waste disposal, recycling facilities, parks, telecommunication facilities, powergenerating plants and transmission lines, health and child care facilities, police, fire and rescue facilities, libraries, schools and other governmental facilities.
+5-1 Chapter 6: Agricultural, Natural and Cultural Resources 6-1

-Chapter 7: Economic Development
+Chapter 7: Economic Development 7-1

-Chapter 8: Land Use
+Chapter 8: Land Use 8-1

-Chapter 9: Intergovernmental Cooperation 1
+Chapter 9: Intergovernmental Cooperation )-1

-Chapter 10: Implementation -1
+Chapter 10: Implementation 0-1

+Appendices

-Appendices A Public Participation Plan B Plan Adoption C Meetings D Survey E Bicycle and Pedestrian Plan
+Public Participation Plan dix B dix C dix D